 Let us now talk about how exactly your approach should be so as to achieve your goal of becoming a software engineer.

 By the end of the first year, you would have certainly completed a basic programming course.
 For your 3rd semester, you should aim for a course in probability and statistics.
 Almost all colleges offer such courses and you should enroll in the course offered by your institute.
 You can choose to sit through the course.
 But definitely take a probability class early in your curriculum.
-I have heard that the is quite good.
+I have heard that the course offered by MIT OCW is quite good.

 Taking probability class will also help you reinforce some of your linear algebra concepts which are important for many CS courses.